Kuon-dev/advanced-reason-mcp/README.md

 This project is MIT licensed.

-You can create your own project and modifying it freely without notifying me under these conditions
+You can create your own project and modifying it freely without notifying me